vincent2v/photobooth/FAQ.md

 ### Can I use Hardware Button to take a Picture on my Raspberry Pi?
 You can use a hardware button connected on GPIO24 to trigger a photo.
-Set `$config['photo_key']` to e.g. `13` (enter key) or use the Admin panel to specify the key.
+Set the Take Pictures key to e.g. `13` (enter key) via Admin panel to specify the key.
 Next you have to install some dependencies:

 ```
 sudo apt install libudev-dev